2bigO/G-Space/README.md

 Recent proposals [12-15] have increasingly treated quantum correlations as carriers of geometric or gravitational information, lending support to the kind of coordinate-based framework we explore here.
 While G-space may or may not describe nature, it offers a precise, falsifiable lens through which we may uncover the hidden symmetries of gravity and information.

----

 ## Acknowledgments

 We thank [colleagues] for discussions.

----
+This work was supported by [funding agencies].

 ## References